EV Charging Glossary

 AC charging requires a lower amount of voltage to work, this being either Level 1 (120 Volts) or Level 2 (240 Volts).

 Although a lower supply of volts means a lower charge speed, AC Charging has its benefits through its ability to be easily installed in most residential dwellings.
-It is an excellent solution for residential, multi-unit dwellings, workplaces and long-term parking locations such as hotels, train station and airport parking garages.
+It is an excellent solution for residential, multi-unit dwellings, workplaces and long-term parking locations such as hotels, train stations and airport parking garages.

 DC Charging